By Greg Jensen

 The Conversion - Twisting the Standard Collar Trade into a Dynamic Collar Trade

-When you sell the call for a dynamic collar, try to: 1) collect enough premium to pay for the long put, and 2) ensure its strike price is above the underlying stock’s price.
+When you sell the call for a dynamic collar trade, try to 1) collect enough premium to pay for the long put, and 2) ensure its strike price is above the underlying stock’s price.
 If the short call is assigned, forcing you to sell stock at the strike, you want to sell the shares to the call’s holder at a profit.

 But after the long put expires, won’t the remaining covered call position (long stock, short OTM call) lack downside protection?
 At this point, don’t you still have to wait for the short call to either move into the money or be assigned?
-Before answering that question, let’s discuss a couple of key characteristics of stocks that work best in this type of trade.
-Focusing on fundamentally solid, volatile stocks.
+Before answering that question, let’s discuss a couple of key characteristics of stocks that work best in this type of trade, focusing on fundamentally solid, volatile stock investments.

 Fundamentals – The Stocks You Want for Dynamic Collar Trades

-When searching for suitable stocks, you should focus on fairly volatile ones with strong fundamentals.
+When searching for suitable stocks for options trading, you should focus on fairly volatile ones with strong fundamentals.
 Fundamental data may change among industries, so specific guidelines aren’t always helpful.
 For instance, a P/E ratio of 20 for an industrial stock is probably expensive, but a solid technology stock with that same P/E might be a steal.

-Try to find stocks with the following characteristics: quarterly earnings growth of more than 15 percent over the last two years, no debt or a debt-equity ratio of less than 1.0, and return on equity (ROE), assets (ROA), and invested capital (ROIC) of more than 15 percent.
+Try to find a stock for your options trade with the following characteristics: quarterly earnings growth of more than 15 percent over the last two years, no debt or a debt-equity ratio of less than 1.0, and return on equity (ROE), assets (ROA), and invested capital (ROIC) of more than 15 percent.

 Volatility – Why Solid Stocks Need Movement for Dynamic Collar Trades